 Olefin is a very strong fiber.
 It is often used to make Berber carpets, commercial carpets and outdoor grass carpets.
 Olefin wears well and has good stain resistance when anti-stain treatment is applied.
 Olefin has good anti-static properties.
 However, lower grades of Olefin are more difficult to keep clean and tends to look dingy when soiled.
 Olefin has poor resiliency so smaller looped Berber styles tend to last longer and resist matting better than do larger looped Berber styles.

 Sorona® aka Smartstrand® by Mohawk™

-DuPont™ calls this fiber Sorona®, a proprietary polymer with engineered stain protection that they claim will never wash off or wear off.
-With exceptional cleanability as its main claim to fame it will be a product that many consumers will want to have.
-I would consider selecting this type of fiber if stains and cleanability were my biggest concern.
-Learn more about Buying Carpet Wisely
+DuPont™ calls this fiber Triexta or Sorona®, it's a proprietary polymer with engineered stain protection that they claim will never wash off or wear off.
+With exceptional clean-ability as its main claim to fame it will be a product that many consumers will want to have.
+You might consider selecting this type of fiber if stain resistance and clean-ability is your biggest concern.

 Carpet Tuft Twist

 The Carpet Tuft Twist Rating is an important key to helping your carpet retain its like new appearance longer.
 With most carpets, the tufts of fibers are twisted in the same way that people curl their hair.
 Carpet fibers are grouped together and formed into tufts and twisted while heat is applied to "set" the fibers permanently, hence the term "heat set".
 The more twists the more durable the carpet will be.
 Plush styles often have a tuft twist of 4 to 6 per lineal inch, while Frieze styles tend to have a higher tuft twist of 6 to 8 per lineal inch.